elB4RTO/craplog-GUI/README.md

 ### Sessions statistics

-**Sessions** are made by grouping statistics depending on the **date** of the single lines and will be stored consequently: new content will be created if that date is not present yet, or it will be merged if the date already exists.<br><br>
+**Sessions** are made by grouping statistics depending on the **date** of the single lines and will be stored consequently: new content will be created if that date is not present yet, or it will be merged if the date already exists.

 Olny '**\*.log.\***' files will be taken as input ('*.1*' in case of a single-session job, different numbers if working with a selection).
 This is because these files (usually) contain the full logs stack of an entire (*past*) day.<br>
-Running it against a *today*'s file (which is not complete yet) may lead to re-running it in the future on the same file, parsing the same lines twice.<br><br>
+Running it against a *today*'s file (which is not complete yet) may lead to re-running it in the future on the same file, parsing the same lines twice.
-Craplog is no more meant to be ran daily, since archived log files can be used as well as normal log files

 <br>